Dein Weg ins Ausland

 Erasmus+ Equal Opportunities and Inclusion

 The Erasmus+ program generation 2021-2027 aims for equal opportunities, inclusion, diversity and fairness in all areas.
-The additional funding for Fewer Opportunities is currently available at the University of Siegen for a limited number of target groups planning an Erasmus+ traineeship or short-term mobility in 2022/23 and for all target groups planning Erasmus+ in 2023/24.
+The additional funding for Equal Opportunities and Inclusion is currently available at the University of Siegen for a limited number of target groups planning an Erasmus+ traineeship or short-term mobility in 2022/23 and for all target groups planning Erasmus+ in 2023/24.

 From the academic year 2023/24 on, Students with chronic illness or disability, Students travelling with children, frist-generation academics as well as students with gainful employment, who have been accepted for Erasmus+ Studies or Erasmus+ Short-Term Mobilities abroad, are eligible to apply for a monthly top-up.